mes3n/submarine-steering/README.md

 ## Setup

-This project uses Pigpio for interfacing with the GPIO pins on the Raspberry Pi.
+This can be built using Pigpio for interfacing with the GPIO pins on the Raspberry Pi.
 Install with:

 ```bash
 sudo apt install pigpio
 ```